JBerthelier/ParasiTE/README.md

 # Invertory of TE-genes isoforms events

-In brief, ParasiTE is a new tool that aim to:
+In brief, ParasiTE is a new tool aiming to:

 1) identify TEs located in exonic or intronic region of genes
 2) detect TEs that are part of gene transcripts and the ones that contribute to alternative isoforms of genes (altTE-Gi).